CodyRagsdale/myFlix-client/README.md

 ## Features

-- User registration and authentication
+-User registration and authentication
-- Browse and search movie catalog
+-Browse and search movie catalog
-- View movie details
+-View movie details
-- Add and remove movies from a list of favorites
-- Responsive design for various devices and screen sizes
+-Add and remove movies from a list of favorites -Responsive design for various devices and screen sizes

 ## Technologies

-- React
+-React
-- React Router
+-React Router
-- React Bootstrap
+-React Bootstrap